In addition to the Modern Ink series of publications, the Mozhai Foundation sponsors symposia, exhibitions, project support, and grants.

 Simple, Graceful and National – Special Exhibition Commemorating the 150th Anniversary of Huang Binhong’s Birth

-Huang Binhong (1865-1955) was a major figure of 20th century Chinese painting.
+Huang Binhong (1865-1955) was a major figure of 20th-century Chinese painting.
 The Mozhai Foundation facilitated the loan of two albums of landscapes and calligraphy by this artist from the collection of Elna C. Tsao for inclusion in this exhibition.
-View exhibition images →

-On April 17 and May 2, 2015, Pulitzer Prize finalist and UC San Diego music professor Lei Liang presented new musical compositions to accompany an exhibit of high-resolution, multispectral scans of 12 landscape paintings by Huang Binhong (1865-1955).
-The Mozhai Foundation facilitated the loan of these paintings, from an album in the collection of Elna C. Tsao, to CISA3 for digital imaging and materials analysis.
+In early 2015, Pulitzer Prize finalist and UC San Diego music professor Lei Liang (b.
+1972) presented a musical "sonification" which he created to accompany an exhibit of high-resolution, multispectral scans of 12 landscape paintings by Huang Binhong (1865-1955).
+The Mozhai Foundation facilitated the loan of these paintings, from an album in the collection of Elna C. Tsao, for digital imaging and materials analysis.
 Liang describes this project as a “musical tribute to Mr. Jung Ying Tsao” who “sparked my interest in finding a parallel between music composition and traditional ink painting.”
-The April 17 presentation also featured music by Greg Surge.

 Hearing Landscapes I (Music by Lei Liang): https://youtu.be/u_lAqfPCHLo

 Note: Calit2 is UC San Diego’s California Institute for Telecommunications and Information Technology.
-CISA3, Center for Interdisciplinary Science in Art, Architecture, and Archaeology, is a division of Calit2.
 Lei Liang was Composer-in-Residence at Calit2’s Qualcomm Institute from 2013 to 2016.